 VRBO (has accessibility filters)

-accessibleGO (hotel booking site for people with disabilities)
+accessibleGO (hotel booking site for people traveling with handicaps and disabilities)

 Booking.com (excellent filtration system to narrow options based on your individual needs)